supabase/supabase/apps/docs/CONTRIBUTING.md

 - `Setup` is a noun. `Set up` is a verb.
 - `Supabase` is capitalized (not `supabase`), except in code.
 - `Supabase Platform` is in title case (not `Supabase platform`).

+## Search

+Search is handled using a Supabase instance.
+During CI, [a script](https://github.com/supabase/supabase/blob/master/apps/docs/scripts/search/generate-embeddings.ts) aggregates all content sources (eg. guides, reference docs, etc), indexes them using OpenAI embeddings, and stores them in a Supabase database.

+Search uses a hybrid of native Postgres FTS and embedding similarity search based on [`pgvector`](https://github.com/pgvector/pgvector).
+At runtime, a PostgREST call triggers the RPC that runs the weighted FTS search, and an [Edge Function](https://github.com/supabase/blob/master/supabase/functions) is executed to perform the embedding search.